menu icon

 Choosing Your Stew Meat

-Sirloin is best for this quick-cooking stew recipe because it will be tender with a short amount of cooking time.
+Sirloin is best for this quick-cooking beef stew recipe because it will be tender with a short amount of cooking time.
 Overcook it and it will become tough.
 This is why I also use sirloin for this easy sheet pan beef and broccoli that you might like.

-If you are wanting to cook the stew in a slow cooker, there are plenty of tougher cut beef options for your kimchi stew that need a longer time to cook.
+If you are wanting to cook the stew in a slow cooker, there are plenty of tougher cut beef options for your kimchi beef stew that need a longer time to cook.

 Some tough-cut options include round cuts, brisket (if you ever have leftover brisket, you must try these bison brisket nachos), short rib, oxtail, and chuck.
-Round cuts are lower in cost and better for slow cooking.
+Round cuts are lower in cost and better for slow cooking:

-Short rib or oxtail.
+• Short rib or oxtail.
 Short rib and oxtail have more fat for flavor, but both tend to be expensive, and oxtail is difficult to find in stores.

 These choices of tough meat are popular in slow cooker stews (like my slow cooker bison stew) because during the cooking process, the protein breaks down and this makes the meat tender and moist.
 On the other hand, if tender meat is cooked for a long time, it will cause the meat to turn chewy.

-How to Make this Stew
+How to Make Kimchi Beef Stew

-4. Simmer.
+Step 3.
+Add kimchi.
+Add the kimchi, soy sauce, gochujang and water to the pot and mix it.
 Bring to a boil and then reduce heat to a simmer.
 Simmer, uncovered, for 15 minutes.

 Hungry for more?
 Find more simple dinner recipes here!